Looking for easy healthy meals? Think soup! These top vegetarian soup recipes are seriously satisfying for eaters of all kinds.

 When it comes to eating your veggies: soup is one of the easiest ways to do it!
 Hi, we’re Sonja and Alex, vegetarian cookbook authors and soup addicts.
 Soups are what we always tell people to make when they ask about how to eat lots of veggies.
 Why?
 Soups are easy to make, and they make those nutrient-packed vegetables taste so delicious that you can’t stop eating them.
 I mean, which would you choose: carrot stick or classic chili?
 Yeah, that’s what we thought.

 Here, we’ve made a collection of all of our favorite vegetarian soup recipes.
 And let us warn you: we’re obsessed with infusing big flavor into humble vegetables.
 It is, in fact, our job.
 And we take it very seriously!
 Each of these vegetarian soup recipes have been carefully tested and seriously enjoyed before they get to your table.
 So we can guarantee: you’re going to love them.
+And please promise us you’ll serve with a side of best cornbread or our flaky buttermilk biscuits?

 Let’s get started: our top vegetarian soup recipes!